 Here are a few steps you can take now to make sure your website works as well for your mobile visitors as it does for your desktop users.

 A responsive website includes all the same content and information on any device you access it on, but it changes the way it’s displayed and arranged based on the size of the device screen.
 This is the best option for making your website mobile friendly, because you’re not limiting the information your mobile visitors can access – they still get all the same content the rest of your visitors do.
 And responsive design is also good for SEO.
 Google has said it’s their preferred format for mobile websites.

 You may think you can’t build a responsive website on your own.
 But, as responsive design has become the norm, there are many tools to make it possible.
-Check out top 20 tools for responsible web design.
+Check out top 20 web design tools for responsible web design.